10. S3 classes#

 ## [1] "categorical"

-It is the standard function for displaying numeric vectors that we are all well familiar with.
+This is the standard function for displaying numeric vectors.
+We are well familiar with it.
 Its name is print.default, and we can always call it directly:

 print.default(x) # the default print method